 Sodium is the main electrolyte found in extracellular fluid (the fluid outside your cells).[*] It’s needed to maintain blood volume so blood can reach the right places, like your brain.

 Low sodium is probably the most common deficiency for low-carb dieters.
-You lose it through sweat, you lose it through urine, and you only get it from the salt shaker.
+You lose it through sweat, you lose it through urine, and you only get it from the salt shaker and certain foods, primarily those that have been packaged and prepared (and thus not ideal to optimize nutrition).
 Bumping up sodium will likely fix many cases of Keto flu.[*]

 - Difficulty concentrating